 Get into the habit of understanding these but, more importantly, keeping them in a safe place that you can easily access.

 Have A Budget And Stick To It

 You may need to wait until you have been in employment for a few months before you can really get into the nitty-gritty details of this one because you’ll want to know exactly what you’re taking home after taxes.
 But once you reach this point, then you can start figuring out exactly how much you can afford to spend each month.

-We know, this is exactly the kind of boring thing you didn’t want to hear about adulthood, but it will keep you at of financial trouble and possibly set you up for a brighter future.
+We know this is exactly the kind of boring thing you didn’t want to hear about adulthood, but it will keep you out of financial trouble and possibly set you up for a brighter future.

 Trust me, there is nothing that can make you feel quite as nauseous and terrified of life as a phone call from a credit card company.
 So, to budget your money properly, start by adding up all of your essential outlays.
-We’re talking about things like rent, utility bills, weekly grocery shopping, transport needs, student debt repayment and everything else that is an absolutely necessary expenditure.
+We’re talking about rent, utility bills, weekly grocery shopping, transport needs, student debt repayment, and everything else that is an essential expenditure.

 Once you know how much all of this costs, you’ll be able to work out how much is left for what we like to call ‘fun spending’ and, yes, saving.

 Reduce Your Debts As Fast As You Can

 What matters most of all is paying back your loans.
 That’s a fact.
 To put it to you as bluntly as possible, ignoring them doesn’t make them disappear; paying them off does.
 That’s why you need to put it at the top of your priority list.